Downloading audio and eBooks

 These MP3 downloads are released under a Creative Commons license.
 They’re free.
 Copy the files as much as you want, pass ’em around.
 All I ask is that you don’t alter the file or sell it.
 To download—right click “download” and select “Save Target As” or “Save Link As” depending on your browser.
 To preview a story just click “stream.”
 The audio versions of chapters from the Midwife will be appearing here as studio time allows.

-Plan A: download our latest eBook for your reader:
+download our latest eBook for your reader:

 The Midwife in the Tire Swing ePub eBook (Apple, Nook, Sony readers, etc.)